Skip to main content

 Driving distance260 km (162 mi)

-This morning, make your way out of the city to Iceland’s south coast.
-Here you’ll come across two of Iceland’s most spectacular waterfalls: Seljalandsfoss and Skógafoss.
-You can even walk behind the plume of Seljalandsfoss!
+This morning, make your way out of the city toward Iceland's spectacular south coast, where winter has transformed the landscape into a frozen wonderland.
+Drive along Route 1 through snow-covered terrain.
+Here you'll encounter two of Iceland's most spectacular waterfalls: Seljalandsfoss and Skógafoss, both now adorned with massive icicles.
+You can even walk behind the plume of Seljalandsfoss if conditions permit, entering a glittering ice cave behind the falling water!

 Staying inVík/Kirkjubæjarklaustur area